 • Utilising interdisciplinary approaches and methodologies as the basis for understanding the complexities of the region.

 • The need for innovative teaching and the supervision of higher degree work in the field

-The Institute hosts a number of research networks, including The Middle East Studies Forum which provide a forum for the exchange of ideas and international collaboration helping to strengthen our local and global partnerships.
+The Middle East Studies Forum provides a forum for the exchange of ideas and international collaboration helping to strengthen our local and global partnerships.